 4. This next point is not for the weak of heart.
 For the the “A” level salons I recommend your private label be priced at your luxury price point.
 If you carry another product at a higher price point than your private label product, you are ultimately telling your client that you place higher value on the higher priced product.
 This tells your client that you sell your private label product for less because you do not believe in or value your private label product as much as the higher priced product.
 Your private label line then becomes less appealing to clients because they want to know that you put your name on something you are proud of and that you wouldn’t sell it to them if you didn’t believe in it 100%.

 Each of the above points have merit.
-Pick the one that works best for you !
+Pick the one that works best for you and discover how to determine your retail price !